4Parasonic2/MLopsm/README.md

 # MLopsm
-The repository for ML ops excercises
+The repository for ML ops excercises and it can be developed in the web editor too :3